-According to the current terms of granting as modified by the Board of Directors, the Directors' fees provide that the fixed part worth €27,500 is to be paid to each Director.
-The Chairman of the Audit Committee and each Chairman of the Nominations and Remuneration Committee and of the Ethics, Compliance and Sustainability Committee receive an additional amount of respectively $\[ \epsilon \]$ 15,000 and $\[ \epsilon \]$ 10,000 per year.
-In addition, each Director is paid $\[ \epsilon \]$ 3,500 for attending the meetings of the Board and $\[ \epsilon \]$ 3,000 for attending the meetings of the Committees of which she or he is a member.
-In addition, the Board of Directors decided to fix the annual amount of the Director's fees payable to the Lead Director at $\[ \epsilon \]$ 27,500.
+According to the current terms of granting as modified by the Board of Directors, the Directors' fees provide that the fixed part worth &27,500 is to be paid to each Director.
+The Chairman of the Audit Committee and each Chairman of the Nominations and Remuneration Committee and of the Ethics, Compliance and Sustainability Committee receive an additional amount of respectively €15,000 and €10,000 per year.
+In addition, each Director is paid €3,500 for attending the meetings of the Board and €3,000 for attending the meetings of the Board and €3,000 for attending the meetings of the Board of Directors decided to fix the annual amount of the Director's fees payable to the Lead Director at €27,500.

-Based on these terms, the aggregate amount of Directors' fees paid during fiscal year 2017/18 was €860,750 (€787,598 during the previous fiscal year).
-The amount due in respect of the 2017/18 fiscal year, €849,667 (€730,232 in respect of the previous fiscal year), represented approximately 65% (56% for the previous fiscal year) of the maximum annual amount authorised and the variable portion represented 52.5% (51% for the previous fiscal year) of the corresponding aggregate amount.
+Based on these terms, the aggregate amount of Directors' fees paid during fiscal year 2017/18 was $\epsilon$ 860,750 ( $\epsilon$ 787,598 during the previous fiscal year).
+The amount due in respect of the 2017/18 fiscal year, $\epsilon$ 849,667 ( $\epsilon$ 730,232 in respect of the previous fiscal year), represented approximately 65% (56% for the previous fiscal year) of the maximum annual amount authorised and the variable portion represented 52.5% (51% for the previous fiscal year) of the corresponding aggregate amount.
 Half of the fixed and variable parts were paid in fiscal year 2017/18, with the balance paid in fiscal year 2018/19.

-TABLES OF THE REMUNERATIONS OF CORPORATE OFFICERS \\\
+TABLES OF THE REMUNERATIONS OF CORPORATE OFFICERS \